 - It energizes people and keeps them engaged.

 - It helps the audience remember your points.

-- It leaves the audience with a good impression of the speaker.
+- Humour leaves the audience with a good impression of the speaker.

-To see three examples of humour being used in a speech or presentation, and to learn ten tips for using humour effectively, head over to this post that I wrote for Presentation Guru.
+To see three examples of the benefits of humour in a speech or presentation, and to learn ten tips for using humour effectively, head over to this post that I wrote for Presentation Guru.